Running for Office

-Dacono voters will select two councilmembers on November 6, 2018.
-Residents interested in seeking election to the office of City Councilmember can pick-up nomination petition packets beginning Tuesday, August 7, at 8:00 a.m.
-Petitions must be returned no later than 5:00 p.m. on Monday, August 27.
+Residents interested in seeking election to the office of City Council must submit a nomination petition.
 Qualified candidates must have resided in the City of Dacono for at least 12 consecutive months, be 18 years of age, and a registered voter.
-All questions should be directed to Valerie Taylor, City Clerk.
+Questions and 2020 election dates should be directed to Valerie Taylor, City Clerk.

 Campaign Finance Reporting